Showing posts with label Miami Nightclub history. Show all posts

 Lights went out on the dance floor by 1964 or early 1965.
 In late ’64, Cami sold the lounge to Joe Camperlengo of Fort Lauderdale; Camperlengo owned the 4 o’Clock Club in that city.
 The Peppermint Lounge reopened shortly after the sale and soon became the Inner Circle.
 By 1965, the place was razed to make way for a new steak house.

 Lucky for South Florida, Dick Cami remained but moved on to other endeavors in the area.
-He opened Applause, a nightclub at the Omni Center in Miami.
+He said he opened Applause, a nightclub at the Omni Center in Miami.
 Some reported that he wanted to go into construction but he (and later with his two sons) became the driving force behind several restaurants: Cami’s Seashells in Dade and Broward counties; Grumpy Dick’s in Plantation, Crabby Dick’s in Key West, and Islamorada Fish House in Dania.

 The restaurant closest to Cami's heart was his Top of the Home in Hollywood, FL.
 For 26 years it stood acclaimed for its fine Continental dining, outstanding wine selection, and stunning panoramic vista of Broward County.
 His popular lounge featured two singing bartenders and piano player Sonny Gambino.